 int result = strcmp(str1, str2); // Will return a negative value as "Apple" is smaller than "Orange"

-strncpy() and strncat(): Secure versions of copying and concatenation
+strncpy() and strncat(): Secure versions of copying and concatenation.
 These functions allow you to copy/concatenate a limited number of characters, providing safer alternatives to strcpy and strcat.

 char src[] = "Hello"; char dest[10];

 strncpy(dest, src, 3); // Copies only "Hel" into dest